Ranger Dan Winings

 Horseback riding has a long tradition in Rock Creek Park, dating back to the park's creation in 1890.
 There are many ways you can ride a horse here.
 You can bring your own horse.
 There is ample parking at the Nature Center for horse trailers.
 Or, you can visit the Rock Creek Public Horse Center.
 They have trail rides twice daily on Saturdays and Sundays from April through October.
 In July and August, they also offer once-daily trail rides on Tuesdays, Wednesdays and Thursdays.
 The hour-long ride costs $40.00.
 The Center also offers 15-minute pony rides for children older than two-and-a-half.
 Reservations are required, but you can make them by calling (202) 362-0117.

 I guide the Sunday 11:00 AM trail ride, which takes place from May through October.
 So come join me on Sundays to see Rock Creek Park on horseback.

-A yellow Volkswagon beetle stuck in a tree 10 feet off the ground.
+The weirdest thing I've seen in the park is a yellow Volkswagen Beetle stuck in a tree 10 feet off the ground.
 It was right at a sharp switch back on our main road and the driver apparently took the turn too fast, and the driver ended up going over the guardrail and ended up in the tree.